-Those bargaining unit members who are certified as Communications Training Officers (CTO's) and assigned training responsibility for an employee shall receive a \$50.00 training premium for ten hours of documented training.
+Those bargaining unit members who are certified as Communications Training Officers (CTO's) and assigned training responsibility for an employee shall receive five dollars per hour training premium for documented training.
 As a method of tracking this time and training, a Daily Observation Report (DOR) must be completed and submitted for each day, indicating the actual time spent training.
-Time expended in completing the DOR shall count toward the ten-hour requirement.
-Time expended in completing the DOR outside of the work facility/site will not count toward the ten-hour requirement.
+Time expended in completing the DOR shall count toward training time.
+Time expended in completing the DOR outside of the work facility/site will not count as training time.